 A short list of DON’Ts

 - Don’t use traditional diaper creams.
-Most cloth diaper retailers sell cloth-safe creams, or you can just use coconut oil.
+Most cloth diaper retailers sell cloth-safe creams.
 I like BALM!
-Baby Diaper Balm (Affiliate link)
+Baby Diaper Balm.

 - Don’t use dryer sheets!
-(Really, you shouldn’t be using these anyway, but on diapers it’s a special no-no)
+(They’re not great anyway, but on diapers it’s a special no-no.)

 A short list of DOs